gwDistSys15/dist-sys-exercises/lec-3/discovery/report.md

 ```
 or
 ```
-Failure\n
+Failure [reason]\n
 ```

 ## Remove
 ```
 remove host port\n
 ```
 This removes a previously added conversion server.
-Responds with a success or failure as indicated below.
+Responds with a
+success or failure with an optional reason as indicated below.

 ## Remove Response
 ```